| IT WAS THE 6th day

 hmm, hm-hm, hmm".
 God continued his intricate work carving the island:

-"Hi, God, whatcha doin?" said Gibrael walking into the workshop.
+a new mountain here, a large forest there."Hi, God, whatcha doin?" said Gibrael walking into the workshop.

 "Hey, isn't this new 7D programming gizmo just soooo cool?"